Esri-Accelebrate/DataScience/README.md

   - This will typically install Python and the other Anaconda software in a directory such as "C:\Users\YourUserName\Anaconda3".
   - The Anaconda bundle includes Spyder IDE (useful for writing full, complex Python programs) and Jupyter Notebook (useful for running small pieces of Python code and seeing results right away).
   - To verify the installation, confirm that you are able to launch the applications named **Spyder** and **Jupyter Notebook** on your computer.
-- **Lab files** for class – please download this zip file to each student computer, and unzip the contents to a convenient location such as the desktop.
+- **Lab files** for class – please download this zip file to your computer and unzip the contents to a convenient location such as the desktop.
   - http://lib.accelebrate.com/202003_Esri/ESRI.zip

 ## Class Outline